Jim Jones Seemingly Responds To Pusha T: “My Name Is My Name”

 “Let me know if they serious cause my name is my name #Capo,” Jim Jones wrote on Instagram, flipping the title of Pusha T’s debut album.
 He also shared a video.
 In the clip, Jim Jones doesn’t say a word but laughs hysterically while his song with Dyce Payson, “Come Again,” plays in the background.

-“Let me know when they really ready” he wrote on his IG Story.
+“Let me know when they really ready” he wrote on his Instagram Story.